MicrosoftDocs/dataexplorer-docs/data-explorer/cluster-encryption-disk.md

 > [!NOTE]
 >
 > * Enabling disk encryption can take up to 20 minutes during which the cluster will be unavailable.
-> Legacy virtual machine (VM) Sizes such as the Dv2 family are not supported.
+> Legacy virtual machine (VM) sizes such as the Dv2 family are not supported.
 For more information, see [Finding supported VM sizes](/azure/virtual-machines/windows/disks-enable-host-based-encryption-powershell).

 1. In the Azure portal, go to your Azure Data Explorer cluster resource.
 Under the **Settings** heading, select **Security**.